Pilot error – a tragedy avoided

 A look-see into the storage well for the nose wheel.
 The main frame support of the landing gear is bent badly.

 The engine was at full power when it hit the sand.
 You experts out there can explain why the rear of the propeller blades had some of the paint removed.
-The blades did not appear to be deformed but may have struck the loose sand anyway.

 Another view of the damage to the starboard wing.